leMaik/McHeads/README.md

 The `Scale` property can be used to slightly adjust the head size.
 The default value is `1.0`, so that the head will always fit into the bounding box.

 ## Bonus: Mouse watching head
-The scenario I originally coded the element was to have a head that always looks at the user's cursor.
-The `MouseWatchingHead` is implemented as a subclass of `Head`.
+The scenario I originally coded the element for was to have a head that always looks at the user's cursor.
+Here comes the solution: The `MouseWatchingHead`, a subclass of `Head`.

 ```xaml
 <mcheads:MouseWatchingHead Uuid="94d67f2f-d039-419b-8958-abe6b25916b0"/>